subhram260/Titanic-survival-prediction/README.md

 # Titanic-survival-prediction
-Linear regression ML project Using jupyter notebook and python
+Linear regression ML project Using python in jupyter notebook.